UMM-CSci-3601-S19/iteration-1-javu/LABTASKS.md

 # Lab Tasks

-- Questions that you need to answer (as a group!) are indicated with question mark symbols (:question:).
+- Questions that you need to answer can be found in [ANSWERS.md](./ANSWERS.md).
 - Tasks that specify work to do without a written response will be bulleted.

-Responses to questions should be submitted as specified by your instructor.

 If you're ever confused about what you need to do for a given task, ask.